zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[Zeyi-Lin / HivisionIDPhotos](https://github.com/Zeyi-Lin/HivisionIDPhotos) - ⚡️HivisionIDPhotos: a lightweight and efficient AI ID photos tools. 一个轻量级的AI证件照制作算法。
 ## Java

+* 【2025-10-05】[DhanushNehru / Hacktoberfest2025](https://github.com/DhanushNehru/Hacktoberfest2025) - Hacktoberfest 2025 OPEN FIRST Pull Request - SUPPORT OPEN SOURCE - Don't forget to spread love and if you like give us a ⭐️
 * 【2025-10-04】[adityatandon15 / LLD](https://github.com/adityatandon15/LLD) - All Code of LLD Playlist
 * 【2025-10-03】[DSpace / DSpace](https://github.com/DSpace/DSpace) - (Official) The DSpace digital asset management system that powers your Institutional Repository
 * 【2025-10-01】[jabrena / cursor-rules-java](https://github.com/jabrena/cursor-rules-java) - A collection of System prompts for Java that help software engineers in their daily programming work & data pipelines. 👉 Your feedback is important to evolve this project.
 Participate in the following questionnaire: 👈 https://forms.gle/TpNXENjmu45wuXoi6